kosonkh7/AI-Upscaling/README.md

 You can now upload an image to be upscaled.

-## 🔧 Troubleshooting

--   **`ModuleNotFoundError: No module named 'torchvision.transforms.functional_tensor'`**
-    -   **Cause**: This error occurs because the standard versions of `basicsr` or `gfpgan` from PyPI are not compatible with recent versions of `torchvision`.
-The `functional_tensor` module was refactored in newer `torchvision` releases.
-    -   **Solution**: This project's `requirements.txt` file resolves this by installing these libraries directly from their official GitHub repositories, which contain the latest compatibility fixes.
-If you encounter this error, ensure you have correctly installed the dependencies using `pip install -r backend/requirements.txt`.

 ## 💡 Future Improvements
--   **Memory Efficiency**: Address CUDA out-of-memory (OOM) issues by optimizing GPU memory usage and implementing smarter batch/image size handling.
+-   **Memory Efficiency**: Address CUDA out-of-memory (OOM) issues by optimizing GPU memory usage and implementing smarter batch/image size handling. (requires more than 20GB of VRAM basically.)

 -   **Model Diversity**: Integrate specialized models for different image types (e.g., faces, illustrations) to improve quality across various domains.
 -   **Performance Optimization**: Explore ONNX/TensorRT conversion for further speedup.